hectorpiteau/react-xgraph/README.md

 | to        | `number`        | The id of the GNode where the link ends. |

+### Adding types to your GEdge's meta informations

-> Same thing than for nodes, if you want to type your meta informations, you can use `GXEdge<T>` exported from `GEdge.ts`, and replace T by an interface describing your meta informations.
+Same thing than for nodes, if you want to type your meta informations, you can use `GXEdge<T>` exported from `GEdge.ts`, and replace T by an interface describing your meta informations.

 ## Contributing